wp-staging/wp-staging/readme.txt

 Author URL: https://wp-staging.com/backup-wordpress
 Plugin URL: https://wordpress.org/plugins/wp-staging
-Contributors: ReneHermi, WP-Staging
-Donate link: https://wp-staging.com/backup-wordpress
+Contributors: WP-Staging, wpstagingbackup, ReneHermi, lucatume, alaasalama, fayyazfayzi Donate link: https://wp-staging.com/backup-wordpress
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: backup, backup plugin, database backup, wordpress backup plugin, migrate Requires at least: 3.6+
+Tags: backup, backup plugin, database backup, wordpress backup plugin, migrate, backup wordpress, backups Requires at least: 3.6+
 Tested up to: 5.9
-Stable tag: 2.9.11
+Stable tag: 2.9.12
 Requires PHP: 5.6

-Backup & Duplicator Plugin - Clone, move, duplicate & migrate websites to staging, backup, and development sites for authorized users only.
+Backup & Duplicator Plugin - Clone, backup, move, duplicate & migrate websites to staging, backup, and development sites for authorized users only.

 == Description ==

 <h3>Staging, Backup, Cloning & Migration of WordPress Sites</h3>
-WP STAGING is a professional all in one duplicator, staging, and backup plugin.
-Create an exact copy and backup of your website in seconds.* Perfect for staging, backup, or development purposes.
+WP STAGING is a professional all in one <strong>duplicator, staging, and backup plugin</strong>.
+Create an exact copy and backup of your website in seconds.
+Perfect for staging, backup, or development purposes.
 (Cloning and backup time depends on the size of your website)
 <br /><br />
-Visit [https://wp-staging.com/backup-wordpress](https://wp-staging.com/backup-wordpress "https://wp-staging.com/backup-wordpress") for more details.
-<br /><br />
 This backup and staging tool creates a clone of your website into a subfolder or subdomain (Pro) of your main WordPress installation.
 The cloned site includes an entire copy of your database.
  <br /> <br />
-For pushing & migrating plugins and themes to the live site, and creating cloud backups, check out the pro edition [https://wp-staging.com/backup-wordpress](https://wp-staging.com/backup-wordpress "WP STAGING | PRO")
+For pushing & migrating plugins and themes to the live site, creating a backup and upload a backup to cloud providers, check out [WP STAGING | PRO](https://wp-staging.com/backup-wordpress "WP STAGING - Backup & Cloning")
 <br /><br />
-WP STAGING runs all the time-consumptive database, file cloning and backup operations in the background.
-This tool does automatically a search & replacement of all links and paths.
+WP STAGING runs all the time-consumptive operations for database and file cloning and backup operations in the background.
+This tool does <strong>automatically a search & replacement</strong> of all links and paths.
  <br /><br />
 This staging and backup plugin can clone your website even if it runs on a weak shared hosting server.
  <br /><br />
-WP STAGING can help you prevent your website from being broken or unavailable because of installing untested plugin updates!
+<strong>WP STAGING can prevent your website from breaking or going offline due to installing untested plugins!</strong>

 [youtube https://www.youtube.com/watch?v=vkv52s36Yvg]

-= WP STAGING | FREE BACKUP AND CLONING WORDPRESS FEATURES =
+== WP STAGING FREE - BACKUP & STAGING FEATURES ==

-* Clones the entire production site into a subfolder like example.com/staging-site.
+* Clones the entire production site into a subdirectory like example.com/staging-site.
 * Easy to use!
 Create a clone / backup site by clicking one button
 * No Software as a Service - No account needed!
 All your data stays on your server.
 Your data belongs to you only.
 * No server timeouts on huge websites or small and weak servers